HOME > ABOUT THE CANADA DISABILITY BENEFIT > PAYMENTS

 Your benefit amount is also determined by your family structure:

-Single means the person receiving the benefit has no spouse or common-law partner living with them.
+• Single means the person receiving the benefit has no cohabitating spouse or common-law partner living with them.

-Couple means the person receiving the benefit has a spouse or common-law partner living with them.
+• Couple means the person receiving the benefit has a cohabitatingspouse or common-law partner living with them.
 Couples have higher income thresholds because they share living expenses and costs.

 Income from the previous tax year

 Your benefit amount will be based on your income from the previous year.
+This may include the income of your cohabiting spouse or common-law partner, if applicable.
 For example, if payments start in July 2025, the benefit amount will be based on your income reported in your 2024 tax return.
+Your benefit amount will be recalculated every July as new income information becomes available through the income tax system.
 Your income from the previous tax year is also used to calculate your income threshold, working income exemption, and reduction rates.

 Income threshold

-The income threshold is the maximum amount of income you can earn before your benefit amount is reduced.
-The proposed income threshold is:
+The income threshold is the maximum amount of income you can have before your benefit amount is reduced.
+The income threshold is:

 See reduction rates below for how much your CDB will be reduced if you earn more than the income threshold.